Table of Contents

 #16.
 Pole Saw

 A saw on the end of a pole is a pole saw.
 The name is self-explanatory.
-If your pole saw is powered it will take the form of chain saws or a small powered saw.
+If your pole saw is powered it will take the form of a chain saw or a small powered saw.
 Its power source can be the main electric, battery, or gas engine (Petrol).

 In a non-powered or manual action pole saw, there is a pruning saw attached to the end of the pole.
 If you are a tree trimming crew, these types of saws are a great benefit for you.